Jamie Hodgson

-Jamie Hodgson (born 19 March 1998) is a Scotland international rugby union player.
-He plays for Edinburgh Rugby in the United Rugby Championship.
-Hodgson's primary position is lock.
+Jamie Hodgson (born 19 March 1998) is a Scottish rugby union player who plays for Newcastle Red Bulls in the Gallagher Premiership.

 Rugby Union career

 Professional career

 Hodgson made his debut for Edinburgh on 26 October 2018.
+In December 2024 Hodgson was signed by Bristol Bears on a short term loan from Edinburgh as injury cover.

+On 1 August 2025, Hodgson would move to England to join Newcastle Red Bulls in the Premiership Rugby for the 2025-26 season.

 International career

 In June 2021 Hodgson was called up to the Scotland squad for the Summer internationals.

 He made his Scotland debut against Tonga on 30 October 2021.
 Scotland won the match 60-14.